M. S. Ramaiah Medical College

 The MS Ramaiah Medical College was founded by the Late Sri Mathikere Sampangi Ramaiah in 1979 and as a requisite for medical education, the M. S. Ramaiah Teaching Hospital was founded.
 With a vision of a multi-speciality centre, the M. S. Ramaiah Institute of Nephro–Urology, M. S. Ramaiah Institute of Oncology and M. S. Ramaiah Institute of Cardiology was set up; the founding of M. S. Ramaiah Medical Teaching Hospital was done in the year 1985.
+Ramaiah Medical College Hospital is the associated teaching health facility, and is known for its free health camps and awareness programmes.

-The MS Ramaiah Medical College is thus now a part of the MSR Group of Institutions.
+The MS Ramaiah Medical College is now a part of the MSR Group of Institutions, and since 2022, has been affiliated to the new Ramaiah University of Applied Sciences.

 Rankings

-MSRMC was ranked 27th among medical colleges in India in 2020 by India Today.
+MSRMC was ranked 26th among medical colleges in India in 2024 by India Today.

+MS Ramaiah Medical College was ranked 46th by the National Institutional Ranking Framework (NIRF) in 2024.

 Campus & facilities

 The campus occupies a spacious area of 65 acres and provides various facilities to students like: